cdapio/cdap/cdap-docs/developers-manual/source/index.rst

 .. _overview: overview/index.html

-- |overview|_ Covers the **overall architecture and technology behind CDAP,** including the abstraction of data and applications, CDAP concepts, components and their interactions, and the anatomy of a Big Data application.
+- |overview|_ Covers the **overall architecture and technology behind CDAP,** including the abstraction of *Data* and *Applications*, CDAP concepts, components and their interactions, and the anatomy of a Big Data application.